Summit Wall Rock Climbing

 The approach from the meadow is fairly straightforward.
 Hike up the snow-field (or scree if late season) towards the huge chimney that splits the triangular north and more rectangular south sections of the cirque.
 As you begin to approach the chimney, work left onto the shelf at the base of the upper section of the formation.
 This is the area where the pines have established themselves, below the climbs but above the blocky section that meets the meadow.
 All the climbs begin from this shelf.

-8 Total Routes
+9 Total Climbing Routes

-Browse More Classics in Summit Wall
+Browse More Rock Climbing Classics in Summit Wall

 Featured Route For Summit Wall